suragch/mongol/README.md

 ## Menus

 To add a popup menu with horizontal items, you can use `MongolPopupMenuButton`.
-It is customizeable in all the ways that the standard `PopupMenuButton` is.
+It is customizable in all the ways that the standard `PopupMenuButton` is.

 ```dart
 Scaffold(